BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 K-nearest neighbours were also considered but the dimensionality of the search-space was too high.
 Feed-forward general networks with multiple hidden layers were considered but the sample size was insufficient to ensure valid convergence of the learning function and also the network structure was too simple for the complicated manifold induced by the data.
 Random forests were selected since they are a well known robust performer, quick to compute and easy to store the computed object model.
-Random forests do not assume any underlying data structures -- it finds these automatically using tree pruning methods -- and are good at segmenting the data for individual regression problems and thus are well suited to our goals; building a performance prediction model that can select between various devices based solely on that kernels AIWC feature-space.
+Random forests do not assume any underlying structure in the data but rather finds these automatically using tree pruning methods -- and they are good at segmenting the data for individual regression problems and thus are well suited to our goals; building a performance prediction model that can select between various devices based solely on that kernel's AIWC feature-space.

 The R programming language was used to analyse the data, construct the model and analyse the results.
 In particular, the \textit{ranger} package by Wright and Ziegler [@JSSv077i01] was used for the development of the regression model.